martenjacobs/node-red-contrib-lorawan-packet-decrypt-nwkey-appkey/README.md

 # LoRaWAN Packet Decrypter using Network & App keys

-This node need the network key and the app key to decrypt a LoraWan message.
-Input is the payload with the data as ASCII in msg.payload like 'QIoaASYAYAABTqf1tMolR+Q='' return will be the decryt the message in HEX like '001e091e' in msg.payload.out
+This node needs the network key and the app key to decrypt a LoraWan message/payload.
+Input is the payload with the data as ASCII in msg.payload like 'QIoaASYAYAABTqf1tMolR+Q='' return will be the decrypt the message in HEX like '001e091e' in msg.payload.out
  <a href='https://github.com/markusvankempen'>  more infos here</a>

 ## Installation